 While I was working in the city centre, I used to love coming to Princes Street Gardens to have my lunch.
 I would sit on the steps of the Scott Monument to eat my sandwiches.
 I wonder how many tourist pictures I am in after sitting there on my breaks 😂

 Between the east and west gardens is a piece of land called The Mound.
-Here is the Scottish National Gallery (free admission to permanent collection, 10am-5pm, until 7pm on Thursdays).
+Here is the Scottish National Gallery (free admission to the permanent collection, 10 am-5 pm, until 7 pm on Thursdays).
 It has many wonderful masterpieces and special exhibitions (sometimes an entrance fee).
 I highly recommend even a quick visit to see the landscapes of how Princes Street looked in the olden days.
 It is fascinating to see how it has changed over time!

 How To Get To Princes Street Gardens:

 It takes just a few minutes to walk there from Waverley Station.

 Most Lothian Buses will take you to Princes Street.
 Princes Street runs parallel to and the full length of the gardens.

 6. Water Of Leith Walkway